5 Ways to Pray for the Persecuted Church

 In Ephesians 6:19-20, Paul asks fellow believers to “Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel, for which I am an ambassador in chains.
 Pray that I may declare it fearlessly, as I should.”

 2. Pray that persecuted Christians will understand and find peace in the sufficiency of God’s grace, even in their weaknesses.

 While facing physical threat, especially, Christians may be put into scenarios where they must make instantaneous choices under great pressure.
-For this reason, we pray that the persecuted church would understand the promises of 2 Corinthians 12:9 which says, “’My grace is sufficient for you, for my power is made perfect in weakness.’
+For this reason, we pray for the persecuted church to understand the promises of 2 Corinthians 12:9 which says, “’My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”